-What can businesses leadership lessons can you learn from a world-class public high school?
+What leadership lessons can businesses learn from a world-class public high school?

 As a speaker, having had a foot in both worlds – education and business, there are some valuable lessons that business leaders can learn from top performing schools and the principals that lead them.